NikhilMahajn/Mulit-PDF-AI-Chatbot-Agent/README.md

-# Multi-PDF Retrieval-Augmented Generation (RAG) System
+# 🤖Multi-PDF Retrieval-Augmented Generation (RAG) System

 This project implements a multi-PDF retrieval-augmented generation (RAG) chatbot system that allows users to upload multiple PDF files, process them into embeddings, and ask questions based on the content of the uploaded PDFs.
 The system leverages FAISS, LangChain, and Streamlit to create a seamless user experience for document-based question answering.